Zásada

 Zásada (Sassadel) is a market town in Jablonec nad Nisou District in the Liberec Region of the Czech Republic.
 It has about 900 inhabitants.

 Etymology

 There are three theories about the origin of the name.
-Either the name was derived from the word zásada, which denoted a place where hunters lie in wait for game; or from the verb zasaditi se, which meant "to settle down"; or from the expression zasaditi hranice, i.e. "to mark boundaries".
+Either the name was derived from the old Czech word zásada, which denoted a place where hunters lie in wait for game; or from the old Czech verb zasaditi se, which meant 'to settle down'; or from the old Czech expression zasaditi hranice, i.e. 'to mark boundaries'.

 Geography

 Zásada is located about 7 km east of Jablonec nad Nisou and 15 km east of Liberec.
 It lies on the border between the Jizera Mountains and Giant Mountains Foothills.
 The highest point is on the slope of the Pustina mountain at 769 m above sea level.

 History

 The first written mention of Zásada is from 1356.

 Transport

 There are no railways or major roads passing through the municipality.